-We'll renew your policy on the same terms, unless we specifically notify you of a change at renewal.
+We'll renew your policy on the same terms, unless we specifically notify you of a change in your renewal pack.
 We'll tell you if we decide not to renew your policy.

 If you choose not to renew your policy, you must tell us in writing or by calling us on 0800 800 836.